chrisquince/STRONG/README.md

 ```

-BayesPaths use precompiled executables in the runfg_source directory.
+BayesPaths uses precompiled executables in the runfg_source directory.
 These are only compatible
 with Linux x86-64 and on other platforms they will require compilation from source see
 the [BayesPaths repo](https://github.com/chrisquince/BayesPaths]) for details.